epicnerd1990/hawgts/Code and Notes/DCW TODO.md

     - Possibly re-do based on UI types and Tasker setup interface/color picker
     - Make sure it works properly if not
 - Setup auto-hiding icons where needed (After templates are complete)
+- Set up new tasker pipeline for custom commands for advanced users ()

+### Version 2.0 features (tentative)
+- Make widget a Komponent that can be added to a KWLP wallpaper